-Research and Development: The increase in research and development costs was primarily a result of increased salary and headcount-related costs, including incentive compensation, of \$2.3 million, increased stock-based compensation expense of \$500,000 and increased consulting costs and depreciation each of \$200,000.
+Research and Development: The increase in research and development costs was primarily a result of Apache-related research and development expenses of \$2.3 million for the period from the acquisition (August 1, 2011) through September 30, 2011, increased salary and headcount-related costs, including incentive compensation, of \$3.5 million, increased stock-based compensation expense of \$900,000 and increased depreciation of \$200,000.

-The Company has traditionally invested significant resources in research and development activities and intends to continue to make investments in this area, particularly as it relates to expanding the capabilities of its flagship products and other products within its broad portfolio of simulation software, evolution of its $ANSYS^{\circledast}$ WorkbenchTM platform, High Performance Computing (HPC) capabilities and ongoing integration.
+The Company has traditionally invested significant resources in research and development activities and intends to continue to make investments in this area, particularly as it relates to expanding the capabilities of its flagship products and other products within its broad portfolio of simulation software, evolution of its ANSYS® WorkbenchTM platform, High Performance Computing (HPC) capabilities and ongoing integration.

-Amortization: The increase in amortization expense was primarily the result of a \$190,000 increase in amortization of acquired customer lists.
+Amortization: The increase in amortization expense was primarily the result of \$400,000 in amortization that began during the third quarter of 2011 on acquired Apache customer lists and contract backlog, and an \$80,000 increase in amortization of other acquired customer lists.